 At WebFX, we specialize in creating custom, results-driven strategies for each of our clients.
 So on this page, we'll go over the most important components of any digital marketing plan, as well as seven cutting-edge strategies your business can use to stay ahead of the curve.

 The essential parts of a digital marketing strategy

 At WebFX, we're a full-service digital marketing agency, and we offer everything our clients need to build a comprehensive online presence and generate more clients and revenue.
-The following strategies and channels make up the core of our plans, and can be combined to help any company reach their goals.
+The following strategies and channels make up the core of our plans and can be combined to help any company reach its goals.